microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 In [manifest mode](../manifests.md), in addition to the above, the toolchain detects manifest files (`vcpkg.json` files) and runs `vcpkg install` to automatically acquire the project's dependencies.

-Because the toolchain file is evaluated during the `project()` call.
-All CMake-level variables that modify a vcpkg setting must be set before the first call to `project()`.
-It may also be necessary to reconfigure your CMake project if you modify any vcpkg setting that results in any [ABI hashes](../binarycaching.md#abi-hash) changing.
+Because the toolchain file is evaluated during the `project()` call, all CMake-level variables that modify a vcpkg setting must be set before the first call to `project()`.
+It may also be necessary to reconfigure your CMake project if you modify any vcpkg setting that results in [ABI hash](../binarycaching.md#abi-hash) changes.

 See [Installing and Using Packages Example: sqlite](../../examples/installing-and-using-packages.md) for a fully worked example using CMake.